 - Comfortable tennis shoes with good arch support

 - Spirit Day outfits/accessories – during summer band camp, the band participates in various “spirit days” where they dress in themed outfits.
 Ask your marching band student for more details.

 What are the fundraisers?

-Fundraising is a great way to help keep our band dues low.
-The marching band does not receive any funds from the school and is 100% supported by band dues and fundraisers.
+Fundraising is the only way to financially support our band program and keep our band dues low.
+The marching band does not receive any funds from Chesapeake Public Schools and is 100% supported by band dues and fundraisers.
 We are always thinking of new ways to raise money so let us know if you have a new fundraising idea!
 Some of the fundraisers are listed below, and are described in more detail on the Fundraising page on this website.

 - Southeastern Virginia Music Games (SEVMG)